 The financial market is a market in which people trade financial securities commodities and their tangible items of value at low transaction costs and a price that reflects supply and demand.
-Simply we can say the financial market is the market in which short term as well as long-term financial instrument are traded.
+Simply we can say the financial market is the market in which short-term as well as long-term financial instruments are traded.

-Some of the major functions of financial market are as follows:
+Some of the major functions of the financial market are as follows:

-Financial market channels funds from households, firms, governments and foreigners that have saved surplus funds to those who encounter a shortage of funds.
-Simply we can say it transfer funds from savers(surplus units) to borrowers(deficit units) in the time of need.
+The financial market channels funds from households, firms, governments, and foreigners that have saved surplus funds to those who encounter a shortage of funds.
+Simply we can say it transfers funds from savers(surplus units) to borrowers(deficit units) in time of need.

 The exchange of funds is characterized by a high amount of incomplete and asymmetric information.
-Financial market collect and provide much information to facilitate this exchange.
+The financial market collects and provide much information to facilitate this exchange.

 Trade in financial markets is partly motivated by the transfer of risk from leaders to borrowers who use the obtained funds to invest.
 The financial intermediaries use their experiences to reduce the level of risk.
 So,the ultimate suppliers of the funds feel themselves to be secured while mobilizing their savings through financial intermediaries to ultimate users.

 The existence of financial markets enables the owners of assets to buy and resell these assets.
-Generally this leads to an increase in the liquidity of these financial instruments.
-Financial markets ensure the adequate liquidity in the market through proper channeling of funds from the savers to borrowers.
+Generally, this leads to an increase in the liquidity of these financial instruments.
+Financial markets ensure adequate liquidity in the market through proper channeling of funds from the savers to borrowers.

-The facilitation of financial transactions through financial markets leads to decrease in informational cost and transaction costs which from an economic point of view leads to increase in efficiency.
+The facilitation of financial transactions through financial markets leads to a decrease in informational costs and transaction costs which from an economic point of view leads to an increase in efficiency.

 You may also like,